Trump Brought Notes Reminding Him to Listen to Shooting Victims

 In the session, televised live on CNN, Trump said he was considering proposals that would allow for concealed carry of weapons and would train employees, like teachers and coaches, to respond to campus shootings in real time.

-But for much of the event, the President sat quietly, his hands crossed, as he listened to survivor’s stories – a response that may have had to do with his preparations.
+For much of the event, the president sat quietly, his hands crossed, as he listened to survivor’s stories – a response that may have had to do with his preparations.

 Photographs of Trump’s notes show five points written clearly in black marker on White House stationary.
-Although they’re not all legible a few are visible from the pictures, specifically:
+Although they’re not all legible a few are visible from the pictures:

 1. What would you like me to know most about your experience?